One Direction don't show despite big win at MTV's top European awards

 She flew across the audience in a space-themed opening performance, floating in a perspex bubble through a mock-up solar system.

-Minaj picked up the award for Best Hip Hop and also performed some of her best-known songs in a colorful medley, featuring trademark bubblegum pink ribbons and suggestive dancing.
+Minaj picked up the award for Best Hip Hop and also performed some of her best-known songs in a colourful medley, featuring trademark bubblegum pink ribbons and suggestive dancing.

 While she has not released an album since 2012, Minaj was a popular host, penning a rap in tribute to Scotland and even playing a hole of crazy golf in tribute to the national pastime.